yuchenkan/gcc-jump/README.md

 # gcc-jump
-C code explorer implemented by gcc-plugin, used as vim-plugin.
+C code explorer implemented with gcc-plugin, used as vim-plugin.

 Use with:
 1. download gcc source code